Spinning Mellin Bootstrap: Conformal Partial Waves, Crossing Kernels and Applications: Introduction

 The conformal bootstrap program has experienced a wave of successes in the past decade.
 A pivotal role has been played by the incredible progress of the available numerical methods to address the bootstrap quantitatively in $d>2$ (see e.g. \cite{Rattazzi:2008pe,ElShowk:2012ht,Beem:2013qxa, El-Showk:2014dwa,Kos:2016ysd,Dymarsky:2017yzx}).
 The development of suitable analytic methods has also been gaining traction, which have also clarified the successes of the numerical results from a theoretical standpoint.
 By now there are various complementary analytic techniques available, which include: Applications of slightly broken higher-spin symmetry \cite{Alday:2015ewa,Alday:2015ota,Alday:2016jfr}, large spin expansion \cite{Alday:2007mf,Fitzpatrick:2012yx,Komargodski:2012ek,Alday:2016njk,Simmons-Duffin:2016wlq}, Regge limit \cite{Costa:2012cb,Camanho:2014apa,Hartman:2015lfa,Kulaxizi:2017ixa,Li:2017lmh,Costa:2017twz}, inversion formulas \cite{Costa:2013zra,Hogervorst:2017sfd,Hogervorst:2017kbj,Gadde:2017sjg,Caron-Huot:2017vep,Simmons-Duffin:2017nub,Cardona:2018nnk} and also Mellin space techniques \cite{Mack:2009gy,Mack:2009mi,Penedones:2010ue,Paulos:2011ie,Costa:2012cb,Sen:2015doa,Gopakumar:2016cpb,Gopakumar:2016cpb,Nizami:2016jgt,Dey:2016mcs,Rastelli:2016nze,Cardona:2017tsw,Dey:2017fab,Faller:2017hyt,Dey:2017oim,Yuan:2018qva,Cardona:2018nnk} which conveniently encode complicated position space functions.

 Correlators involving only scalar external operators have rightfully played a central role, providing an ideal testing ground owing to the number of explicit analytic results available.
 Among these are the explicit analytic expressions for conformal blocks in even dimensions \cite{Petkou:1994ad,Dolan:2000ut,Dolan:2003hv,Dolan:2011dv} and the simple form of the quadratic and quartic Casimir operators.
 On the other hand, limited progress has been made in the case where the external operators have non-trivial spin.
 This is mostly due to complications related to keeping track of the various tensor structures, which has somewhat hindered the development and application of analogous tools to those which worked so well for scalar correlators.
-So far, only a few numerical results are available for spinning correlators \cite{Iliesiu:2015qra,Dymarsky:2017yzx,Dymarsky:2017xzb}.\footnote{See however \cite{Elkhidir:2017iov} for recent analytic results for the scalar-fermion bootstrap.} These results were made possible by the virtue of recursion relations for spinning conformal blocks \cite{Costa:2011dw,Costa:2014rya,Iliesiu:2015akf,Echeverri:2015rwa,Echeverri:2016dun,Costa:2016hju,Costa:2016xah,Karateev:2017jgd}, which are particularly well-suited for numerical implementation.
+So far, only a few numerical results are available for spinning correlators \cite{Iliesiu:2015qra,Dymarsky:2017yzx,Dymarsky:2017xzb}.\footnote{See however \cite{Li:2015itl,Hofman:2016awc,Elkhidir:2017iov} for progress on the analytic bootstrap for external spinning operators.} These results were made possible by the virtue of recursion relations for spinning conformal blocks \cite{Costa:2011dw,Costa:2014rya,Iliesiu:2015akf,Echeverri:2015rwa,Echeverri:2016dun,Costa:2016hju,Costa:2016xah,Karateev:2017jgd}, which are particularly well-suited for numerical implementation.
 The latter results however, being tuned to set up the numerical problem, did not yet allow for a detailed analysis of the actual structure of the spinning conformal blocks and applications thereof.